CanaryTek/ransomware-samba-tools/README.md

 ## Test

 We have made some tests with **real** ransomware.
-We added then real PDF files to the bait-files dir.
+We added some real PDF files to the bait-files dir.
 The setup script added the detection string, so before the infection this was our honeypot:

 ```
 0_Memorandum-ShahZeZ6.odt